Is Your Child Prepared for Life?

 The camp is also a technology detox and an opportunity to reset technology usage at home.
 While the camper is away, parents have the opportunity to clean house, and they are given information and guidance so that they can do this effectively.

 2. We provide ample opportunities for campers develop intrinsic motivation to plan, monitor, limit their technology use so that other life activities can become equally or more fulfilling.
 Curriculum materials guide the discussion groups to examine the costs of technology overuse and create a plan of action for going home.
 An important distinction over “boot camps“ or other troubled teen summer camp programs is that this is a fun camp for changing habits focused on developing insight and changing behaviors through skill building- not a restrictive or punitive behavior change camp.
 It can be assumed that most of our campers’ parents have already tried the punitive approach and that it probably didn’t achieve the results needed.

 Towards the end of camp we move on to answer the question: “With decreased technology use, what will we do with our time?”

 This is where things get exciting for the campers as they make newfound commitments to school, relationships, career goals, projects, hobbies, sports, healthy pursuits, and so on.
 We show campers how to use the same self-regulation skills they can use to monitor their gameplay to break down life goals into digestible chunks.

-3. Parent workshops are provided to teach parents how to better handle technology conflicts and help manage their child’s technology overuse.
+3. Parent are provided with tools to better handle technology conflicts and help manage their child’s technology overuse.
 Practical skills such as setting parental controls on the X-Box, internet safety, and time controls will be taught.
 Parents are provided supportive collateral materials including sample behavioral contracts, informational sheets on setting parental controls for technology, and general guidance on how to redirect, support, and encourage targeted behaviors.
 Role plays are also part of the workshop as well.